eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 ### Condorcet Methods

 A **Condorcet winner** is a candidate who would win a head-to-head matchup against every other candidate.
 Simple, right?
+It's just like a round-robin tournament, where every candidate faces off against every other candidate.
+If one candidate wins all of their matchups, they are the Condorcet winner.

 I have [my issues with the idea of the Condorcet winner as a measure of "consensus"](../why-condorcet/){:target="_blank"}, but *in practice* all "good" methods (Approval, STAR, Score, etc.), even if they do not explicitly satisfy the Condorcet criterion, are going to agree on the best candidate, who is likely a Condorcet winner.